Tenebrie/moonflower/README.md

 ## Escape hatch

 All Koa and Koa Router APIs are still available in case some functionality is unavailable through Moonflower.
-Endpoints provide a `ctx` prop, and the router expose `koaRouter` which is raw underlying router implementation.
+Endpoints provide a `ctx` prop, and the router exposes `koaRouter` which is raw underlying router implementation.

 However, avoiding Moonflower's API will degrade the quality of the generated spec.